Healthy Homes Assessment Woolwich

 Draught Stopping Woolwich

-Draughts can lead to dropping temperatures within households.
-A damp home costs more to heat, resulting in wasted energy and increased bills.
+Draughts can lead to dropping temperatures within houses.
+A humid home costs more to heat, which results in wasting energy and incurring higher costs.

-There is no need to block holes or gaps that are part of the building.
-For instance, small gaps around windows and doors might be necessary to allow for movement within the structure when the home gets warmer and cooler, so that they are able to be closed and opened rather than being stuck.
-We will check all doors and windows as part of an Healthy Homes assessment of your rental property.
+You don’t need to block up intentional holes or gaps that are part of the construction.
+For instance, small gaps around doors and windows could be required to allow for the movement of the building as the house gets warmer and cooler, in order to let them be opened and closed rather than securing.
+We will test all doors and windows as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections